Powerlearnproject/se-assignment-day-2-git-and-github-TshepangPatose/README.md

 -Different features of the code can be attended to without affecting the main code -Different tasks can be worked on independently
 -Code can be reviewed before integration
+**Branching workflow**
+1. One should check the current branch they are working on
+2. Create a new branch
+3. Move to new branch
+4. Modify and commit
+5. Push branch to GitHub
+**Merging**
+6. Switch to main branch before merging
+7. Merge changes from feature branch into main

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

+Pull request feature allows review, discussion, proposal from developers before merging them into the main branch.

+**Facilitation of collaborations**
+Code review and feedback- Collaborators can check the proposed changes, fix bugs and suggest improvements Discussion and documentations- PR allows discussion of changes in code and documented reasons behind them Safe merging- PR test the changes, review and approve them before being merged into the main branch **Steps to create and merge PR**
+1. Create feature branch
+2. Push branch into GitHub
+3. Open a PR on GitHub
+4. Code can be reviewed and discussed
+5. Approval then merge the PR

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?